openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/ate_tests/base_vrf_selection/README.md

         *   Configure DUT to match on IPinIP protocol (protocol number 4) in the outer IPv4 header and punt it to network-instance VRF-10.
 All other traffic should be punted to the Default VRF.
-These will be, native IPv4, native IPv6 and IPv6inIP (protocol 41 in the outer IPv4 header) traffic.
+These will be, native IPv4, native IPv6 and IPv6inIP (protocol 41 in the outer IPv4 header) traffic with and without "222.222.222.222 as source.

-        *   Start all traffic flows defined in the section "Flows" below and validate packet forwarding.
+        *   Start flows, Flow#1, Flow#3, Flow#6, Flow#8, Flow#9 and Flow#10 and validate packet forwarding.
+Drop of any
+            flows is considered as a failure

 *   Test-Case 2

         *   Configure DUT to match on IPinIP protocol (protocol number 4 in the outer IPv4 header) with specific outer IPv4 source address as "222.222.222.222" and punt it to network-instance VRF-10.
 All other traffic should be punted to the Default VRF.
-These will be, IPinIP w/o source as "222.222.222.222", native IPv4, native IPv6 and IPv6inIP (protocol 41 in the outer IPv4 header) traffic.
+These will be, IPinIP w/o source as "222.222.222.222", native IPv4, native IPv6 and IPv6inIP (protocol 41 in the outer IPv4 header) traffic with and without "222.222.222.222 as source.

-        *   Start all traffic flows defined in the section "Flows" below and validate packet forwarding.
+        *   Start flows, Flow#2, Flow#3, Flow#6, Flow#8, Flow#9 and Flow#10 and validate packet forwarding.
+Drop of any
+            flows is considered as a failure

 *   Test-Case 3

         *   Configure DUT to match on IPv6inIP protocol (protocol number 41 in the outer IPv4 header) and punt it to network-instance VRF-10.
 All other traffic should be punted to the Default VRF.
-These will be, native IPv4, native IPv6 and IPinIP (protocol 4 in the outer IPv4 header) traffic.
+These will be, native IPv4, native IPv6 and IPinIP (protocol 4 in the outer IPv4 header) traffic with and without "222.222.222.222 as source.

-        *   Start all traffic flows defined in the section "Flows" below and validate packet forwarding.
+        *   Start flows, Flow#2, Flow#4, Flow#5, Flow#7, Flow#9 and Flow#10 and validate packet forwarding.
+Drop of any
+            flows is considered as a failure

 * Test-Case 4

         *  Configure DUT to match on IPv6inIP protocol (protocol number 41 in the outer IPv4 header) with specific outer IPv4 source address "222.222.222.222" and punt it to the network-instance VRF-10.
            All other traffic should be punted to the Default VRF.
-These will be, IPv6inIP w/o source as "222.222.222.222", native IPv4, native IPv6 and IPinIP (protocol 4 in the outer IPv4 header) traffic.
+These will be, IPv6inIP without source as "222.222.222.222", native IPv4, native IPv6 and IPinIP (protocol 4 in the outer IPv4 header) traffic with and without "222.222.222.222 as source.

-        *   Start all traffic flows defined in the section "Flows" below and validate packet forwarding.
+        *   Start flows, Flow#2, Flow#4, Flow#6, Flow#7, Flow#9 and Flow#10 and validate packet forwarding.
+Drop of any
+            flows is considered as a failure

 ## Flows

 *   IPinIP

-        *   Flow#1: IPinIP with outer source as not "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.
-For Test-Case1, this will be ATE address connected to VRF-10.
-For all other test cases this will be the ATE IP address connected to the the Default VRF.
+        *   Flow#1: IPinIP with outer source as not "222.222.222.222" and outer destination as the prefix DEST-IPv4-VLAN10
-        *   Flow#2: IPinIP with outer source as "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.
-For Test-Case1 and Test-Case2, this will be the ATE address connected to VRF-10.
-For all other test cases this will be the ATE IP address connected to the Default VRF.
+        *   Flow#2: IPinIP with outer source as not "222.222.222.222" and outer destination as the prefix DEST-IPv4-VLAN20
+        *   Flow#3: IPinIP with outer source as "222.222.222.222" and outer destination as DEST-IPv4-VLAN10
+        *   Flow#4: IPinIP with outer source as "222.222.222.222" and outer destination as DEST-IPv4-VLAN20

 *   IPv6inIP

+        *   Flow#5: IPv6inIP with outer source as not "222.222.222.222" and outer destination as the prefix DEST-IPv4-VLAN10
-        *   Flow#1: IPv6inIP with outer source as not "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.
-For Test-Case3, this will be ATE address connected to VRF-10.
-For all other test cases this will be the ATE IP address connected to the the Default VRF.
+        *   Flow#6: IPv6inIP with outer source as not "222.222.222.222" and outer destination as the prefix DEST-IPv4-VLAN20
-        *   Flow#2: IPv6IP with outer source as "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.
-For Test-Case3 and Test-Case4, this will be the ATE address connected to VRF-10.
-For all other test cases this will be the ATE IP address connected to the Default VRF.
+        *   Flow#7: IPv6inIP with outer source as "222.222.222.222" and outer destination as DEST-IPv4-VLAN10
+        *   Flow#8: IPv6inIP with outer source as "222.222.222.222" and outer destination as DEST-IPv4-VLAN20

 *   Native IPv4

-        *   Flow#1: Native IPv4 flow with any source address and destination as the IPv4 address of the Directly connected ATE interface in the DEFAULT VRF.
+        *   Flow#9: Native IPv4 flow with any source address and destination as DEST-IPv4-VLAN20

 *   Native IPv6

-        *   Flow#1: Native IPv6 flow with any source address and destination as the IPv6 address of the Directly connected ATE interface in the DEFAULT VRF.
+        *   Flow#10: Native IPv6 flow with any source address and destination as DEST-IPv6-VLAN20